 - Radio Shack HTX-202 and HTX-404 handheld 2m and 70cm transceivers (not scanners.)

-- Icom IC-207H amateur dual-band + public safety (not currently in use – thinking about putting it in Abby’s truck.)
+- Icom IC-207H amateur dual-band + public safety (installed in Abby’s Nissan Frontier.)

 - Kenwood TH-79A amateur handheld + public safety

 - Kenwood TH-22A amateur handheld + public safety